 UX Strategy Examples

 Typically, strategic documents are internal.
 It’s rare to have organizations make them public.
-However, there are a few pointers that executives publicly shared.
+However, there are a few real-world examples that executives publicly shared.

 Below is an excerpt from Penny Spaniel’s interview conducted by Maze.